ascend-io/ascend-community/ottos_expeditions/README.md

 Let's add a data quality test to our `gear_rentals` component.

-  - To add data quality tests, add the following code to the `gear_rentals.yaml` file:
+  - To add data quality tests, add the following code to the bottom of the `gear_rentals.yaml` file:

       ```yaml
         tests: